isabelc/Max-Quantity-For-WC-Shops/readme.txt

 **Known Issues**

 This plugin currently does not support "products with Variations".
-I may add this support, soon.

 **Other Notes**

-For more info, see the [FAQ](http://wordpress.org/plugins/woocommerce-max-quantity/faq/) and the [plugin web page](http://isabelcastillo.com/downloads/woocommerce-max-quantity-plugin).
+For more info, see the [FAQ](http://wordpress.org/plugins/woocommerce-max-quantity/faq/).

 For support, please use the [Support forum](http://wordpress.org/support/plugin/woocommerce-max-quantity).